 Covers meeting preparation and documentation, planning and implementation of organizations, problems and techniques of group dynamics, participation in community and competitive agricultural events.
 Recommended for agricultural club members and officers; open to all students interested in professional development and leadership activities.
-Grades are P/NP only.
+Not open to students with credit in AG19R.